RadhouenAbidi/Customer-Churn-Prediction-/README.md

 # Customer Churn Prediction

-This project aim to predict the behavior a Telco customer eitheir he will churn or not.</br>
+This project aims to predict the behavior of a Telco customer eitheir he will churn or not.</br>
 The dataset was downloaded from Kaggle</br>

 # Content